-• Overall, the readings collected inside the building for each IAQ parameter tested during this survey was either within or below their respective standard and/or comfort range, except for RH.
-Some of the RH levels in the building were elevated above the generally accepted comfort range of 35 to 55%, which is not uncommon during warmer months in New England.
-On the day of the testing, the RH levels outside of the building were also elevated above the generally accepted comfort range and could have contributed to the elevated RH levels in the building.
-The RH levels will naturally decrease with the coming colder weather but, in the meantime, dehumidifiers can be used to decrease moisture in the air.
-However, it should be noted that if not properly cleaned and maintained, these units can become sources of future fungal growth.

-- There were PM10 readings within the building that were elevated above the outside readings, but all readings collected within the building were well below the NAAQS of 150 ug/m. - RPF recommends that building occupants document and track concerns of indoor air quality issues.
+- Overall, the readings collected inside the building for each IAQ parameter tested during this survey were either within or below their respective standard and/or comfort range, except for RH.
+The RH levels in the building were below the generally accepted comfort range of 35 to 55%, which is not uncommon during colder months in New England.
+On the day of the testing, the RH levels outside of the building were also below the generally accepted comfort range and could have contributed to the low RH levels in the building.
+Low RH levels can contribute to irritated mucous membranes, dry eyes and sinus discomfort.
+The RH levels will naturally increase with the coming warmer weather but, in the meantime, humidifiers can be used to alleviate symptoms.
+However, it should be noted that if not properly cleaned and maintained, these units can become sources of future fungal growth. - There were PM10 readings within the building that were elevated above the outside readings, but all readings collected within the building were well below the NAAQS of 150 ug/m. - RPF recommends that building occupants document and track concerns of indoor air quality issues.
 Occupants should be encouraged to record perceived IAQ discomforts in an effort to track potential concerns and aid in diagnosing future problems.
 RPF also recommends periodic inspection of areas in and around occupant concern areas throughout the year. - Heating systems should be inspected on an annual basis or more frequently as required by the manufacturer.
-RPF recommends implementing and maintaining a preventative maintenance and inspection program for the HVAC system including air filter change-out schedule on a quarterly basis and inspecting for the proper seating of air filters within the filter housing of each air handling unit in order to help eliminate potential air bypass of air filters. - Ongoing housekeeping and preventative maintenance of the space and building envelope should continue.
+RPF recommends implementing and maintaining a preventative maintenance and inspection program for the HVAC system including air filter change-out schedule on a quarterly basis and inspecting for the proper seating of air filters within the filter housing of each air handling unit in order to help eliminate potential air bypass of air filters.

+• Ongoing housekeeping and preventative maintenance of the space and building envelope should continue.